jemmy512/book-notes/CS/TCP:IP Illustrated, Volume 1.md

 cwnd1 = cwnd0 + (1/k)*SMSS
 ```

-#### 16.2.3 Selecting Between Slow Start and Congestion Control
+#### 16.2.3 Selecting Between Slow Start and Congestion Control(When Congestion Happens)

 The initial value of ssthresh may be set arbitrarily high (e.g., to awnd or higher), which causes TCP to always start with slow start.
-When a retransmission occurs, caused by either a retransmission timeout or the execution of fast retransmit, ssthresh is updated as follows:
+When a retransmission occurs(J: congestion happens), caused by either a retransmission timeout or the execution of fast retransmit, ssthresh is updated as follows:
 ```
-ssthresh = max(flight size/2, 2*SMSS)
+ssthreh = cwnd / 2 | ssthresh = max(flight size/2, 2*SMSS)
+cwnd = SMSS
 ```

+Here we seen that if a retransmission is required, TCP assumes that the operating window must have been too large for the network to handle.
+Reducing the estimate of the optimal window size is accompanied by altering *ssthresh* to be about half of what the current window size is (but not ever below twice the SMSS).

 #### 16.2.4 Tahoe, Reno, and Fast Recovery

+Tahoe:
+When congestion happens caused by either RTO or fast retransmit:

+1. sshthresh =  cwnd /2
+2. cwnd = MSS
+3. slow start unitl cwnd > ssthresh

+Ultimately, if packet loss is detected by duplicate ACKs (invoking fast retransmit), *cwnd* is instead reset to the last value of *ssthresh* instead of only 1 SMSS.

+Fast Recovery:
 Any ACKs that are received, even while recovering after a loss, still represent opportunities to inject new packets into the network.
 This became the basis of the **fast recovery** procedure.
 Fast recovery allows cwnd to (temporarily) grow by 1 SMSS for each ACK received while recovering.

+ Any nonduplicate (“good”) ACK causes TCP to exit recovery and reduces the congestion back to its pre-inflated value.

-#### 16.2.5 Standard TCP
+#### 16.2.5 Standard TCP(Reno)
 TCP begins a connection in slow start (cwnd = IW) with a large value of ssthresh, generally at least the value of awnd.
 Upon receiving a good ACK (one that acknowledges new data), TCP updates the value of cwnd as follows:
 ```
 cwnd += SMSS (if cwnd < ssthresh) Slow start